 Factors Used to Calculate Child Support Amounts

-• the respective financial resources of each parent
+Respective financial resources of each parent

-• the financial resources of the child
+Financial resources of the child

-• the needs of the custodial parent
+Needs of the custodial parent

-• the physical and emotional condition of the child, and
+Physical and emotional condition of the child, and

-• the standard of living the child would have enjoyed had the marriage or civil union not been dissolved.
+Standard of living the child would have enjoyed had the marriage or civil union not been dissolved.

-How Child Support Calculations Can get Complicated
+How Colorado Child Support Calculations Can get Complicated

-If all that was involved in determining child support amounts was simple math, then you wouldn’t need much more than a calculator to figure out the size of the monthly check to be written.
+If all that was involved in determining child support amounts in Colorado was simple math, then you wouldn’t need much more than a calculator to figure out the size of the monthly check to be written.
 But things are often much more complicated.

-Disputes can arise as to how to determine what the appropriate numbers should be.
+Disputes can arise as to how to determine what the appropriate child support numbers should be.
 For example, one parent may dispute what the other parent considers the proper amount of their “financial resources” and gross income to be applied to the calculations.
 Both parents may have different views as to what the child’s needs are, which in turn impacts what they see as the costs of raising the child.

-A judge will need to evaluate these competing arguments to determine what the correct amount is under the guidelines.
+A Colorado Springs judge will need to evaluate these competing arguments to determine what the correct amount is under the guidelines.
 Additionally, the judge has broad authority to deviate from the guidelines if he or she believes that applying them in a particular case would be inequitable or grossly unfair to one of the parents or the child.

 Making things more complicated for the judge is the fact that one parent may be actively trying to reduce the amount they need to pay in child support by actively engaging in underhanded divorce tricks such as concealing assets or intentionally reducing their income through “voluntary underemployment.”